 This function updates the GAP service, which is mandatory for all approved devices to expose, with the information provided.
 If it is not called before adverts are started, default values are exposed.
-Given this is a mandatory service, unlike other services which need to be registered, this one must only be initialised as the underlying BLE stack unconditionally registers it when starting up.
+Given this is a mandatory service, unlike other services which need to be registered, this one must only be initialized as the underlying BLE stack unconditionally registers it when starting up.

-The GAP service contains five characteristics as listed at the following site: <a href="http://developer.bluetooth.org/gatt/services/Pages/ServiceViewer.aspx?u=org.bluetooth.services/Pages/Services/Pages/Services/Services/Pages/Services/Se
+The GAP service contains five characteristics as listed at the following website:

+http://developer.bluetooth.org/gatt/services/Pages/ServiceViewer.aspx?u=org.bluetooth.service.generic_access.xml

-A central only role module will never be a peripheral so the the 'Peripheral Preferred Connection Parameters' characteristic, which is optional will not be exist and so the the last four parameters of this function are ignored and exist only to maintain compatibility with the BL620 firmware.
+A central only role module will never be a peripheral so the 'Peripheral Preferred Connection Parameters' characteristic, which is optional will not be exist and so the last four parameters of this function are ignored and exist only to maintain compatibility with the RM1xx firmware.
 In future when 4.1 compatible firmware is available it will make sense again.